Varshi2799/Biomarkers_identification/README.md

 To be useful, surrogate markers should be an effective substitute for the clinical outcome, and effects on the substitute should predict clinical outcomes.

 However, there is a possibility, because the biomarker is just a surrogate, that the effect of pharmacological therapeutics on the surrogate may not affect the outcome, limiting its usefulness.

+**SPECIFIC CASE STUDY: Identification of BCR-ABL as a driver of CML**

+The identification of the Philadelphia chromosome in cells from individuals with chronic myelogenous leukemia (CML) led to the recognition that the BCR-ABL tyrosine kinase causes CML.

+This in turn led to the development of imatinib mesylate, a clinically successful inhibitor of the BCR-ABL kinase.

+This was the first human cancer in which a consistent genetic abnormality was demonstrated to cause the disease.